 "The conversion of the historic railroad bridge into a pedestrian pathway will give Central Arkansas a distinctive landmark and will complete one of the best urban trail systems in the country.
 By connecting important destinations, including my Presidential Center, the bridge will also support revitalization efforts in downtown Little Rock."

-One of the most prominent features of the Little Rock skyline has always been the "six bridges" over the Arkansas River (photo of the six bridges from the Butler Center).
+One of the most prominent features of the Little Rock skyline has always been the "six bridges" over the Arkansas River.
 The Clinton Presidential Center was designed to look like a bridge in reference to that skyline.
 Those six bridges are the Baring Cross Bridge, the Broadway Bridge, the Main Street Bridge, the Junction Bridge, the I-30 Bridge and Rock Island Bridge.

 Another set of bridges is being designed to connect the parks along the Arkansas River and allow people to hike or bike from the Clinton center to Pinnacle Mountain and the Ouachita Trail.
-Four of those bridges are open: the Two Rivers Bridge, the Big Dam Bridge, The Junction Bridge and Clinton Presidential Park bridge.
+Four of those bridges are open: the Two Rivers Bridge, the Big River Bridge,the Junction Bridge and Clinton Presidential Park bridge.